Morgan–Manning House

 The Morgan–Manning House is a historic house located in Brockport, Monroe County, New York.
 It was built in 1854 and is a two-story, Italianate–style brick dwelling on a limestone foundation.
 The five-by-four-bay main block features a hipped roof and cupola.
 It has a two-story hipped roof wing with a smaller two-story brick appendage creating a stepped, or telescoping, plan or profile.
-The house also has a full width porch with brick piers.
+The house also has a full-width porch with brick piers.
 The interior features elaborate interior woodwork, period plasterwork, stained glass and decorated ceilings.
 Also on the property is a contributing carriage house.

 The home was originally built for John C. Ostrom and was purchased in 1867 by Dayton S. Morgan and his wife Susan Jocelyn Morgan.
 Dayton Morgan was a local industrialist whose foundry, the Globe Iron Works, produced the first hundred mechanized reapers for Cyrus McCormick.
 Mr Morgan went on to produce his own very successful mechanized reapers with business partner William Seymour.
 The house remained in the Morgan family for almost the next hundred years.
 The Morgan family remodeled many of the rooms on the main floor of the house in the late Victorian style, embellishing the rooms oak and cherry paneling and trim, and stained glass windows.
 Dayton Morgan died in 1890.
 His daughter Sara Morgan married physician Frederick Manning in the 1890s.
 After the early death of her husband, Mrs. Manning returned to Brockport with her young son Arnold, who died at age 21 in 1916.
-Sara Morgan Manning stayed on in her parents' house until her death in 1964, at age 96, following a disastrous fire that swept through the house.
+Sara Morgan Manning stayed on in her parents' house until her death in 1964, at age 96, following a disastrous fire that swept through the house on September 26th of that year.